jtracker-io/jtracker/README.md

 ## Design Objectives

 * Multi-tenancy support natively, JTracker provides a platform for collaboration.
-  This curial for big consortium projects with large and complex computational tasks.
+  This is curial for big consortium projects with large and complex computational tasks.
 * Cloud friendly and horizontally scalable.
 Scaling up by simply adding more servers and workers.
 * Complete solution: support workflow full lifecycle including authoring/revising,